-Because of this great need to bring pharmacy savings to the table for employers, Visibility Rx is a solution that OneDigital is now bringing to the table.
-By taking an analytical approach to audit pharmacy contracts, your benefits team, in partnership with OneDigital’s Visibility Rx solution, can identify and combat these trend drivers through improved prescription discounts, lower dispensing fees and increased average rebates.
+Because of this great need to bring pharmacy savings to the table for employers, OneDigital offers a unique Pharmacy Consulting solution that combines in-depth claims analysis and a rigorous provider contracting process to take risk-mitigation to the next level.
+By taking an analytical approach to audit pharmacy contracts, your benefits team, in partnership with OneDigital’s Pharmacy Consultants, can identify and combat these trend drivers through improved prescription discounts, lower dispensing fees and increased average rebates.
 The time is now for employers to take the necessary steps to avoid catastrophic effects on their budgets.

-To learn more about Visibility RX, reach out to your OneDigital Advisor.
+Learn more about OneDigital’s Pharmacy Consulting or reach out to your OneDigital Advisor.